OpenClassrooms-Student-Center/alumnis/content/students/stevebernard1.md

 # FILENAME : please use your OpenClassrooms's name, available in your url.
 # Example: https://openclassrooms.com/membres/celinemartinet
 # must be the name of your file.
 If file name is celinemartinet.md, title is celinemartinet.
+# lowercase, no blank space, Capital case or special character.
 title: stevebernard1

 # First name or full name